DocsAutomation

 Terminal-local Agentastic automation commands for agents and in-app shells

 The internal dev CLI is injected into terminals opened inside Agentastic.
-It gives agents and users terminal-local control over the app: notifications, panes, sessions, worktrees, browser tabs, scheduled tasks, and repository packing.
+It gives agents and users terminal-local control over the app: notifications, panes, sessions, browser tabs, scheduled tasks, and repository packing.
+Worktree commands use the same JSON-RPC implementation as the system-wide CLI.

 This CLI is not installed globally.
 Agentastic creates a temporary shim directory, prepends it to PATH, and injects context for the current terminal.